-Our forecasts for solar PV generation, shown in Figure 29, have broadly remained similar to our 2020 DFES.
-This is driven by the number of known generation projects that are in development affecting the earlier years.
-Growth in PV generation could be limited due to land availability and protected areas, such as National Parks and AONBs.
+Our forecasts for solar PV generation show a slightly faster uptake in the short-term, as shown in Figure 29.
+This is driven by the number of known projects that are in development.
+Growth rates in the medium to long term are broadly aligned with FES.